AGs Unite to Keep Gift Cards Safe

 News provided byGift Card Fraud Prevention Alliance

-Delaware AG Jennings Joins National PSA Campaign to Encourage Reporting of Gift Card Fraud
+Georgia AG Carr Joins National PSA Campaign to Encourage Reporting of Gift Card Fraud

-DOVER, Del., Dec.
-22, 2025 /PRNewswire/ -- The Honorable Kathy Jennings, Attorney General of Delaware, together with Attorneys General from 13 other states, launched a public service announcement (PSA) campaign paid for by the Gift Card Fraud Prevention Alliance aimed at protecting consumers from the growing threat of gift card scams.
+ATLANTA, Dec.
+22, 2025 /PRNewswire/ -- The Honorable Chris Carr, Attorney General of Georgia, together with Attorneys General from 13 other states, launched a public service announcement (PSA) campaign paid for by the Gift Card Fraud Prevention Alliance aimed at protecting consumers from the growing threat of gift card scams.
 This collaborative effort comes as millions of Americans prepare to redeem gift cards received during the holiday season—a prime opportunity for scammers to target unsuspecting individuals.

 The PSAs will run December 26, 2025, through January 31, 2026, and feature a unified message from state AGs that gift cards are safe while urging consumers to remain vigilant against gift card scams.
 The campaign highlights common fraud tactics, offers tips for safe gift card usage, and encourages the public to immediately report any incidents of gift card fraud to their respective state attorney general offices.